Usage¶

 #

-# Use this option used to quickly test a configuration.
+# Use this option to quickly test a configuration.

 debug = False